pingshiyu/plfa.github.io/src/plfa/part2/Properties.lagda.md

 "remains true" or else "becomes false."
 If a property becomes false, give a counterexample:

+So now, the natural numbers can be applied to each other, i.e. the term `` (`suc `zero) · `zero ``.
+Values consists of naturals, and lambda abstractions.

   - Determinism
+  Naturals being applied to naturals did not appear in the old system, and is newly introduced here.
+Those terms used to be ill-typed, but now has type ℕ.
+  Determinism still holds since the ill typed terms only have one possible reduction.

   - Progress
+  Since the new rule now makes applications of natural numbers well-typed, we need to show that applying natural numbers also lead to progress.
+And that the interactions with existing features also keep progress.
+  Care to be taken in this case:
+    `` (`suc `zero) · λ x ⇒ x · `zero ``
+  Reduction proceeds first with LHS.
+The LHS is not a value and so this term is actually stuck.
+However, this term is well-typed, because LHS has type ℕ and so does the RHS (reduces down to ℕ) So prorgess doesn't hold.

   - Preservation
+  Preservation still holds, because we are only making more terms well-typed, and the reduction rule also doesn't alter the type (new term has the same type as the old term under the new evaluation step).

 Are all properties preserved in this case?
 Are there any other alterations we would wish to make to the system?

+We probably would want to change the lambda application rule?
+To make it so that we don't only evaluate the LHS first, to prevent the terms in the progress counterexample from being stuck.
+Maybe we want to do such that either LHS or RHS of the application can be evaluated in any order.

 ## Unicode